matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 Use [`revertBlock`](https://github.com/matter-labs/era-contracts/blob/fc7e86a3df404acb88d86502c944c0630a7ed288/ethereum/contracts/zksync/facets/Executor.sol#L342) to reverse a previous transaction on zkSync Era.
 This means, in rare cases, where we cannot prove the block's correctness i.e. we mistakenly committed an unprovable block or someone committed a malicious block, `revertBlock` reverts all changes that came with that block and prevents such data from being included in subsequent blocks.

-Only blocks that have not been finalized can be reverted, once the block is finalized it cannot be reverted.
+Only non-finalized blocks can be reverted.
+Once a block is finalized, it cannot be reverted.

 ### Hashes